Starring: Natalie Portman, Raffey Cassidy, Stacy Martin, Jude Law

 To reckon with the trauma, Celeste performs at the wake for those who lost their lives.
 She sings a song with her sister Eleanor (Stacy Martin) when words aren’t enough.
 Call it exploitation or see it as perversion, something clicks and the tribute to a tragedy gives way to the next part of her life when the song goes viral.
 Celeste is a phoenix in pain, rising from the ashes as a worldwide prodigy, shedding only glitter as she goes.

-The template of an artist in agony is well-used, but not with as much fascinating design as in Vox Lux.
-The film cuts out the narrative outline with a sharp knife, which digs deeper than the uplifting rise-fall-rise-again structure the genre usually favours.
-Celeste is both the product and perpetrator of an ideology built on her own performative identity that never rests.
+The template of an artist in agony has been recycled since time immemorial, but not with as much fascinating design as in Vox Lux.
+Celeste's story digs deeper than the uplifting rise-fall-rise-again structure the genre usually favours.
+This star is both the product and perpetrator of an ideology built on her own performative – and now – permanent identity.

 Natalie Portman is unhinged and mesmeric, Raffey Cassidy her daughter and the ghost of childhood trauma

-The relationship between pop music and terrorism isn’t one that inspires healthy debate, nor one that Corbet offers a conclusive answer for.
-Vox Lux exposes the tenuous links and dangerous effects of art and violence, without necessarily making sense of it.
-The audience looks at Celeste from the outside as she unravels and reacts to what a world of violence has made her become.
-We’re never in her shoes but she can't help but tread all over ours.
+The relationship between pop music and terrorism isn’t one that inspires healthy debate, nor one that Corbet offers a conclusive answer about.
+Vox Lux exposes the tenuous links and dangerous effects of art and violence, without necessarily attempting to make sense of it.
+The audience looks at Celeste from the outside, as she unravels in reaction to what a world of violence has made her become.

 03 May 19 – 03 May 20, TIMES VARY

 |Website||Click here for more information|